lordbenedikt/skeletal_animation_2d_remake/Readme.md

 # Skeletal Animation Editor

 This is a 2D skeletal animation editor was implemented with Rust and the Game Engine Bevy.
 A recent Bevy update added skeletal animation functionality to the game engine.
 This project does not use this functionality.
-It was put together using Bevy's parent child system and mesh rendering.
+It has its own implementation of skeletal animation logics.

 ## User Manual